BioBoost/object-oriented-programming-using-java/01_introduction_to_computer_programming/readme.md

+---
+description: This chapter will sketch a scene for the reader what computer programming is all about.
+It will introduce terms such as application, compiler, interpreter and such.
+---

 # Introduction to Computer Programming

 Today, most people don't need to know how a computer works.
 Most people can simply turn on a computer or a mobile phone and point at some little graphical object on the display, click a button or swipe a finger or two, and the computer does something.
 How to interact with a computer program is all the average person needs to know.